Kingxukai/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

   echo "End Enable IAA"

-When the workqueues are bound to the iaa_crypto driver, you should see something similar to the following in dmesg output if you've enabled debug output (echo -n 'module iaa_crypto +p' > /sys/kernel/debug/dynamic_debug/control)::
+When the woke workqueues are bound to the woke iaa_crypto driver, you should see something similar to the woke following in dmesg output if you've enabled debug output (echo -n 'module iaa_crypto +p' > /sys/kernel/debug/dynamic_debug/control)::